 Talupp: Talupp offers flexible subscription plans tailored to the size and needs of each business.
 It includes powerful reporting and analytics features as standard, giving users insights to drive development and growth.
 Additionally, Talupp provides extensive customer support at no extra cost with all subscription plans, ensuring users have the help they need to get the most out of the platform.

 Want to see how Talupp’s 360-degree feedback tool works best for your organisation?
+Book a demo

 Pros and Cons